5argon/resource-script/README.md

 # resource-script

-Resource Script proposes a new programmer-centric data storage format and a code to parse it.
-After parsing, you get an abstract syntax tree (AST) to do whatever you want.
+Resource Script is a programmer-centric data storage format, and a code written in TypeScript/JavaScript to parse it with Node.JS.
+After parsing, you get an abstract syntax tree (AST) as a JavaScript object.
+You can use the provided type information and type guards to traverse the tree more easily in TypeScript.

-I didn't invent any syntax or parser, it is essentially just TypeScript-as-a-data.
-I just shamelessly piggybacked the `typescript` [Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) and use it to parse the script as a data storage.
+It is essentially just TypeScript-as-a-data, I didn't invent any syntax or parser.
+Thanks to `typescript` [Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) the script file could double as a data storage.

 Resource files can prevent hard-coding strings into your code and help with localization by simply swapping the file.
 For example .NET's [`resx` file](https://docs.microsoft.com/en-us/dotnet/framework/resources/creating-resource-files-for-desktop-apps) or Android's [XML String Resource file](https://developer.android.com/guide/topics/resources/string-resource).
 It could be as simple as `.json`, `.csv`, or even `.txt` file.
 Each one has its advantages and disadvantages trade-offs in authoring, features, and flexibility.